SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 1 has a massive load, which we need to distribute evenly.
 But using a 'choose your slot' system is too complicated.
 (I'm talking about having 6 slots of 30 minutes each everyday, and asking people to choose one of the 18 slots of the 3 days.)
+Whether you have a single choice poll or a multi-choice poll

 If slots are tight and not adaptive to changes in the debates, people who expected to start their slot earlier will wait unnecessarily (If you've had a Capstone review you know what I'm talking about).
 Recruitments are very chaotic due to factors like: